 In 2010, I was elated to be hired by Northeastern’s accounting office as an operational accountant.
 My dream of working at the university—like my dad—had come full circle.

 Beyond my job, I remain engaged with Northeastern through athletics.
 When I was younger, my dad brought me to ice hockey and basketball games.
 (My favorite player was and forever will be Reggie Lewis.)
 I attended winter Sunday morning baseball clinics in Cabot with Coach Neil McPhee, and at summer basketball camps we trained on the corner where the Marino Center now sits.
 I continue to root for the Huskies, particularly at Beanpot.

 Northeastern is a deep and important part of who I am.
 Because it’s given me so much, investing in the university with gifts to the athletic department has been an easy decision—and the right choice.
 I truly love Northeastern and want it to grow even stronger and better in the years to come.

-Adam is pictured with his father, William Kneeland Jr., DMSB’67.
+Adam with his father, William Kneeland Jr., DMSB’67.

 Who Empowered You?

 Behind every Northeastern graduate is a story of empowerment—often, a story about a formative personal or mentoring relationship.
 Please add your testimonial to the growing collection and share a favorite memory or anecdote about your empower source.

 My first co-op advisor, Corinne Reppucci—she was Miss Cianci then—was instrumental in getting me a co-op I loved.
 That was the start of a wonderful career, one that gave me the “global mindset” so essential for our students today.